Sirumachinery/slate/source/index.html.md

 $signature = hash_hmac("sha512", implode(';', $fields), $secret);
 ```

 The data must be signed using a hash from certain values in data and the merchant's secret.
-The signature field is calculated as follows:
+The signature is calculated as follows:

-1. Sort the field names of all the fields in table below.
-Select only fields for given variant.
+1. Take all the fields from the table below that match the variant being used.

-2. Drop the names of fields that you left empty.
+2. Drop all values that are empty.

+3. Sort values by the field name.

-3. Concatenate the values of those fields in that order, with a semicolon (‘;’) as a separator.
+4. Concatenate the values of those fields in that order, with a semicolon (‘;’) as a separator.

-4. Take a SHA512-HMAC with the resulting string as data and the merchant's secret as the key.
+5. Take a SHA512-HMAC with the resulting string as data and the merchant's secret as the key.

 Field                | Variants
 ---                  | ---
+basePrice            | All
+customerNumber       | Variant1 and variant4 only
+customerPersonalId   | All
-variant              | All
+customerReference    | All
+description          | Variant4 only
+instantPay           | Variant2 only
+interval             | Variant4 only
 merchantId           | All
+notifyAfterCancel    | All
+notifyAfterFailure   | All
-submerchantReference | All
+notifyAfterSuccess   | All
 purchaseCountry      | All
 purchaseReference    | All
-customerReference    | All
-notifyAfterSuccess   | All
-notifyAfterFailure   | All
-notifyAfterCancel    | All
-basePrice            | All
-customerPersonalId   | All
-customerNumber       | Variant1 and variant4 only
+serviceGroup         | Variant1, variant2 and variant4 only
-instantPay           | Variant2 only
+submerchantReference | All
 taxClass             | Variant1, variant2 and variant4 only
-serviceGroup         | Variant1, variant2 and variant4 only
 title                | Variant4 only
-description          | Variant4 only
-interval             | Variant4 only
+variant              | All

 ## Field types